uon-team/server/README.md

 The LetsEncryptModule is responsible for obtaining certificates from the authority.
 This module works along with the HttpModule in the following way:

-- When the application starts, the HttpServer looks up the LetsEncryptService.
+- When the application starts, LetsEncryptModule registers itself as the HTTP_SSL_PROVIDER
+- The HttpServer looks up the HTTP_SSL_PROVIDER.
 - If it is found, HttpServer requests the certificates.
 A plain http server start listening for requests at this point.
 - If no certificates can be found using the provided storage adapter, the service will request them from the authority.
 - An http-01 challenge is prepared, sent to LE and waits for the authority to request the keyauth from this here server (in plain http)